Home » Technical Analysis

 Moving averages are valuable indicators that smooth day-to-day price fluctuations, thus, enabling technicians to view the underlying trend without distractions by small (day-to-day) moves.

 Although SMAs provide help to identify a market trend, they only do so once the trend has commenced.
-Or, we can say that MAs are lagging indicators, because they are based on historical prices.
+Or, we can say that MAs are lagging indicators because they are based on historical prices.

 Simple Moving Average (SMA) graphic

 MAs with greater length will usually pick up changes in a market trend more slowly.
 However, there is a lower probability that those MAs provide a false signal of a trend change, as they represent a larger number of data observations.
 The more information included in the SMA’s calculation, the less important every day’s data will be in the calculation itself.
-A huge change in data value from a single day is not likely to affect much the longer-term Simple Moving Average.
+A huge change in data value from a single day is not likely to affect the longer-term Simple Moving Average.

 Exponential Moving Average (EMA)

-Simple Moving Averages has faced criticism mostly due to their ”drop-off effect”.
+Simple Moving Averages have faced criticism mostly due to their ”drop-off effect.”
 If the latest price shows almost no change, while the oldest price data (being dropped off) shows considerable change, the MA will surely be affected by the omission of the earlier data.
 SMAs completely disregard the older data, with the latter remaining outside of the MAs’ length.
 To keep the older data in the MAs’ calculation, technical analysts will use an Exponential Moving Average (EMA).

 Exponential Moving Average (EMA) graphic